ayrat555/fang/docs/content/blog/2022-09-08-fang-09-release.md

 }
 ```

-Also it is possible to schedule the task only once.
+Also, it is possible to schedule a task only once.

 ```rust
 impl AsyncRunnable for MyCronTask {